alotofdavid/beem/docs/commands.md

 # beem command guide

-beem is a bot that sends queries to the [DCSS](http://crawl.develz.org/wordpress/) IRC knowledge bots from WebTiles chat.
-If beem is listening to your chat, type commands for the bots Sequell, Gretell, and Cheibriados to have beem return the results.
+beem is a bot that listens to [DCSS](http://crawl.develz.org/wordpress/) WebTiles game chat and sends queries to the IRC knowledge bots.
+If you see beem spectating to a game's chat, you can type commands for any of the knowledge bots Sequell, Gretell, or Cheibriados to have beem return the results.

+This bot is available on the official servers CAO, CBRO, CJR, CPO, CUE, and CXC.
+If you need to find beem on your server, look for the user with the most spectators, since the bot will automatically watch that game.

-To have beem automatically watch your WebTiles games on a server, type:
+When you see beem in chat, type the following command to have beem automatically watch your games on the current server:

     !beem subscribe